 System protection is a feature that Windows 10 has so you don’t lose data if something goes askew in your operating system.
-System protections allows you to rewind the clock and restore an older snapshot of the computer by doing a system restore.
+System protection allows you to rewind the clock and restore an older snapshot of the computer by doing a system restore.

 It’s well documented that system protection isn’t always turned on for every computer that runs on Windows 10.
 What wasn’t understood outside of the Redmond grounds is why Microsoft had chosen to have some copies of Windows 10 roll out with system restore off.
 With still no definitive answers coming from Microsoft, we still are only able to guess, but we have learned more about why Microsoft is potentially thinking of getting rid of it altogether which could eventually prove to be the key for understanding what’s happening with Microsoft’s system restore.